 - Observations of the interactions of the child and family

 - A summary of the overall adjustment to the adoption

 - An evaluation of the child’s needs and whether the family meets those needs

-Texas Adoption Professionals
+Texas Adoption Agencies and Professionals

 Texas is home to some amazing adoption professionals who are ready to get your journey started.
 Whether you are interested in adopting a child or seeking resources to place your child for adoption, these professionals will guide you through the legal pathways and offer you support throughout your journey:Abrazo Adoption Associates

 1-800-454-5683The Adoption Alliance

 There are so many sights to see throughout the Lone Star State, so if your adoption journey leads you to Texas be sure to visit some of its most popular attractions: